Particular/docs.particular.net/persistence/mongodb/migrating-from-tekmaven.md

 Replace `"Version"` with the name of the version property on the saga data which was previously decorated with the `[DocumentVersion]` attribute.

+> [!WARNING]
-WARNING: Be sure to create a backup of the database prior to migrating the saga data.
+> Be sure to create a backup of the database prior to migrating the saga data.

 ## Subscriptions